 Schema Definition Error or SDE for short - these indicate the DFDL schema is not meaningful.
 They are generally fatal errors that prevent or stop processing of data.

-Processing Error - These are errors that occur when parsing, in which case they are called Parse Errors, or when unparsing in which case they are called Unparse Errors.
+Processing Error - These are errors that occur when parsing or unparsing.

-Parse Error - these errors can cause the parser to search (such as via backtracking) for alternative ways to parse the data as are allowed by the DFDL schema.
-In that sense parse-time processing errors guide the parsing, and when the parser finds an alternative way to parse the data, a prior parse error is said to have been suppressed.
+At parse time, Processing Errors can cause the parser to search (such as via backtracking) for alternative ways to parse the data as are allowed by the DFDL schema.
+In that sense parse-time Processing Errors guide the parsing, and when the parser finds an alternative way to parse the data, a prior parse error is said to have been suppressed.
 A parse error that is not suppressed MUST terminate parsing with a diagnostic message.

-Unparse Error - these errors are generally fatal.
+At unparse-time, Processing Errors are generally fatal.
 They MUST cause unparsing to stop with a diagnostic message.

 Validation Error - These are errors when optional validation checking is available and enabled.
 Validation errors MUST not stop, nor influence, parsing or unparsing behavior.
 Validation errors are effectively warnings indicating lack of conformance of the parser output, or the unparser input, with the XML Schema facet constraints, or the XSD maxOccurs and XSD minOccurs values.

-Recoverable Error - In addition to using XML Schema validation, DFDL also provides the ability to add recoverable error assertions to a DFDL schema.
-These cause diagnostic messages to be created but MUST not influence parsing or unparsing.
+Recoverable Error - In addition to using XML Schema validation, DFDL also provides the ability to add Recoverable Error assertions to a DFDL schema.
+These cause diagnostic messages to be created but MUST not stop, nor influence, parsing or unparsing behavior.

 The DFDL Information Set (Infoset)

 This section defines an abstract data set called the DFDL Information Set (Infoset).
-Its purpose is to define is provided:
+Its purpose is to define what is provided:

 to an invoking application by a DFDL parser when parsing DFDL-described data using a DFDL Schema;